intel/neural-compressor/docs/source/tuning_strategies.md

 #### Usage

-For the `Bayesian` strategy, set the `timeout` or `max_trials` to a non-zero value as shown in the below example.
-This is because the param space for `bayesian` can be very small, so the accuracy goal might not be reached which can make the tuning never end.
-Additionally, if the log level is set to `debug` by `LOGLEVEL=DEBUG` in the environment, the message `[DEBUG] Tuning config was evaluated, skip!` will print endlessly.
+For the `Bayesian` strategy, it is recommended to set `timeout` or `max_trials` to a non-zero value as shown in below example, because the param space for `bayesian` can be very small and the accuracy goal might not be reached, which can make the tuning end never.
+Additionally, if the log level is set to `debug` by `LOGLEVEL=DEBUG` in the environment variable, the message `[DEBUG] Tuning config was evaluated, skip!` will print endlessly.
 If the `timeout` is changed from 0 to an integer, `Bayesian` ends after the timeout is reached.

 ```python
 from neural_compressor import config